kohler/hotcrp/README.md

 packages (`sudo apachectl graceful` or `sudo apache2ctl graceful`).

-Versions of the Mail and Mail_Mime PHP PEAR packages are currently distributed as part of the HotCRP tarball (Mail 1.1.14, Mail_Mime 1.4.0).
+Versions of the Mail and Mail_Mime PHP PEAR packages are currently distributed along with HotCRP (Mail 1.1.14, Mail_Mime 1.4.0).

 **pdftohtml notes**: HotCRP and the banal script use pdftohtml for paper format checking.
 As of 2013, many current Unix distributions